enricguso/RecSysPapers/README.md

 # RecSysPapers

-A summary of the most recent papers from the [@mtg-upf](https://github.com/MTG) on music recommender systems.
+A summary of papers from the [@mtg-upf](https://github.com/MTG) and others, mainly on music recommender systems.

 ## Papers: